Duke of York's Cinema (1910 to date)

 1979 Begins a partial 'art-house' programming policy, following closure of the Brighton Film Theatre.

-1981 Closes on 12 September but re-opens with a fully art-house policy on 9 October under new management, Rosier Films (P Foster and others), which acquires the cinema for £50,000.
+1981 October 9 Re-opens with a fully art-house policy under new management, Rosier Films (P Foster and others), which acquires the cinema for £50,000.

-1983 Closes on 7 June but re-opens on 4 August, following acquisition by the Penultimate Picture Palace Company (William Randolph) and refurbishment, reducing the seating capacity to 302.
+1983 August 4 Re-opens following acquisition by the Penultimate Picture Palace Company (run by Oxford art-house exhibitor William Heine) and refurbishment, reducing the seating capacity to 302.
 The first afternoon show is cancelled because of a complete absence of patrons.

 1994 October 14 Acquired by City Screen and run as part of the Picturehouse Cinema circuit, showing art-house, classic and some first-run films with some children's programmes.
 It is also used for local film festivals.